Local Runners

 description: "Resource does not exist"

-details: "ComputeCluster with ID \'local-dev-compute-cluster\' not found.
+details: "ComputeCluster with ID \'local-runner-compute-cluster\' not found.
 Check your request fields."

 Compute cluster not found.
-Do you want to create a new compute cluster alfrick/local-dev-compute-cluster? (y/n): y
+Do you want to create a new compute cluster alfrick/local-runner-compute-cluster? (y/n): y

 code: SUCCESS